 Ethnicity With Most Down Syndrome Cases

-As per the National Library of Medicine, 67% are non hispanic white.
+As per this report, 67% are non hispanic white.
 13% are non hispanic black.
 16% are hispanic, 3% are Asian or Pacific islander and 1% are Native.
 Non hispanic whites have more Down Syndrome cases simply because of the larger population size.

 Nationality With Least Down Syndrome Cases